La Rochelle: Siege of La Rochelle (1627–1628)

-The remaining Protestants of La Rochelle suffered new persecutions, when 300 families were again expelled in November 1661, the year Louis XIV came to power.
-The reason for the expulsions was that Catholics deeply resented a degree of revival of Protestant ownership of property within the city.
+In November 1661, one of the first independent acts of King Louis XIV was to expel 300 La Rochelle Huguenot families, whose property purchases had drawn Catholic resentment.

 The growing persecution of the Huguenots culminated with the Revocation of the Edict of Nantes by Louis XIV in 1685.
 Many Huguenots emigrated, founding such cities as New Rochelle in the vicinity of today's New York in 1689.
-La Rochelle, and the siege of 1627 form much of the backdrop to the later chapters of Alexandre Dumas' classic novel, The Three Musketeers.